Wolfgang Pauli: Biography

 From 1923 to 1928, Pauli was a lecturer at the University of Hamburg.
 During this period, he was instrumental in the development of the modern theory of quantum mechanics.
 In particular, he formulated the exclusion principle and the theory of nonrelativistic spin.

 In 1928, Pauli was appointed Professor of Theoretical Physics at ETH Zurich in Switzerland.
 He was awarded the Lorentz Medal in 1930.
 He held visiting professorships at the University of Michigan in 1931 and the Institute for Advanced Study in Princeton in 1935.

-In 1929, Pauli married Käthe Margarethe Deppner, a cabaret dancer; the marriage was unhappy, ending in divorce after less than a year.
-He remarried in 1934 to Franziska "Franca" Bertram.